iterative/dvc.org/content/docs/command-reference/fetch.md

 ## Example: With dependencies

-After following the previous example (**Specific stages**), only the files associated with the `prepare` stage have been fetched.
+After following the previous example (**Specific stages**), only the files associated with the `prepare` stage has been fetched.
 Several dependencies/outputs of other pipeline stages are still missing from the cache:

 ```dvc